William stuck his tongue out at the dead man in the coffin.

 Unless….unless he wasn’t really dead.
 Unless, he was waiting, quiet, for someone to notice.

 It was the wind, that was all.
-The wind which swirled up and caused the white fringed cloth to shiver in the air.
+The wind which swirled up and caused the white fringed shroud the weave in the air.

 He cringed, and pushed back against his mother’s skirts.
 She was soft and smelled like summer, like the roses which spiked on the fence outside their cottage.
 She brushed her hand against his cheek, and he moved his face away so that she wouldn’t feel his tears.

 “Come,” his grandmother said, and grasped his wrist with a hand that felt bony and dry all at once, like a crow’s foot.
 He pulled against her grip, pushing back against his mother, felt her soften against him, then bend down as if to surround him from the outside world, all softness and sweet smells and cozy warmth.
 She bent around him like the sun and talked gently in a voice that sounded like bells hid in it.

 He heard the words swirl above him, like the wind itself, snatches of words, some he didn’t understand, “kiss his lips so he’ll not dream about him.”…”bizarre customs”….. “he’ll be a man for it.”…..”he’s only five”…..

 He felt himself being tugged between the two of them, his grandmother’s grip bringing him closer to the coffin, with its detached lid and beyond, to the twisted, bloated body of his father laying there waiting for him.
 He struggled, and broke free of his mother’s protective grip, avoiding his grandmother’s talons with strength borne of panic.
 He raced through the room, past the people milling near the door, pushing past them, beneath them, through them until he reached outside.
 He felt the winter wind bristle and chill his cheeks and near freeze the tears still resting there, but that didn’t stop him.

 He ran as if death itself chased him.